 When considering who will have access to employee information, you should consider access from authorized third parties too.
 Will employee data be shared when requested by law enforcement?
 What about for troubleshooting purposes with the monitoring software vendor?

-Note: As per our Terms of Service we will not have access to employee computer activity data unless it is directly provided by your company for troubleshooting purposes.
+Note: As per our Terms of Service, CurrentWare does not have access to employee computer activity data unless it is directly provided by your company for troubleshooting purposes.

 Employees should be provided with a designated point of contact that can field any questions or concerns that they may have.
-This person will typically be a human resources staff member, though it may be an internal privacy officer or external regulatory authority as well.
+This person will typically be a human resources staff member, though it may also be an internal privacy officer or external regulatory authority.

 BEGINNING OF TEMPLATE